The Shyness Home Page

-This is The Shyness Home Page, a gathering of network resources for people seeking information and services for shyness.
-It is sponsored by The Shyness Institute, Palo Alto, California (an institute for research in shyness and social fitness).
-The Institute is also closely associated with The Shyness Clinic (for therapy).
+This page is a gathering of network resources for people seeking information and services for shyness.
+It is sponsored by The Shyness Institute, Berkeley, California (an institute for research and public education in shyness and social fitness, developing Social Fitness Training, including mindfulness exercises.).

 (Note: This page is to encourage networking.
-The Shyness Institute cannot, and does not, necessarily evaluate or certify the quality of the services mentioned here.)
+The Shyness InstituteandDr.
+Lynne Henderson cannot, and does not, necessarily evaluate or certify the quality of the services mentioned here.)

 Treatment Centers and University Programs

 Therapists and Coaches trained in the Social Fitness Model

 - Courses: Mindful Self-Compassion: An empirically-supported, 8-week course in Self-Kindness, Acceptance & Mindfulness.
 May 7 - July 2, 2015.
 6:30 - 8:30 pm.
 Lynne Henderson, Ph.D.

 - New group: Compassionate Social Fitness: A Compassion-Focused CBT Therapy Group in Berkeley.
 Forming now.
 Lynne Henderson, Ph.D.